py5coding/py5book/reference/py5image_resize.md

 To make the image scale proportionally, use 0 as the value for either the `w` or `h` parameter.

 The default resize interpolation mode is `BILINEAR`.
-Alternatively you can interpolate using the `NEAREST_NEIGHBOR` method, which is faster but yields the lowest quality results.
+Alternatively you can use the `interpolation_mode` parameter to interpolate using the `NEAREST_NEIGHBOR` method, which is faster but yields lower quality results.
 You can also use `BICUBIC` interpolation, which is the most computationally intensive but looks the best, particularly for up-scaling operations.

 Underlying Processing method: [PImage.resize](https://processing.org/reference/PImage_resize_.html)